On the typical and atypical solutions to the Kuramoto equations: Explicit genericity conditions on coupling coefficients

-The set $\mathcal{K}(\dig{G}_F)$ characterizes the coupling coefficients that will cause a specific facial system of $\raks_G$ to have $\CC^*$-zero.
-By Bernshtein's Second Theorem (\Cref{thm:bernshtein-b}), the $\CC^*$-root count of $\raks_G$ drops below the adjacency polytope bound if and only if the coupling coefficients are in $\mathcal{K}(\dig{G}_F)$ for some nonempty and proper face $F$ of $\radjp_G$.
-By taking the union of all such faces, this gives a global description of the exceptional coupling coefficients $\mathcal{K}(G)$ for which the genericity condition in \Cref{thm: generic root count} is broken.

-Note, however, that most faces have no contribution to the set of exceptional coupling coefficients.
-Combining \Cref{thm: faces are max bipartite} and \Cref{thm: facial cycle condition}, we get the following topological constraints on the faces with potentially nontrivial contribution to $\mathcal{K}(G)$.
+The previous section gave an explicit description of the set of exceptional coupling coefficients with respect to a given face $F$ of $\radjp_G$.
+The global description of the exceptional coupling coefficients $\badcoupling(G)$ can therefore be obtained as the union of these local contributions from each face.
+We conclude this section with concrete descriptions of $\badcoupling(G)$ for families of graphs.
+First, note that many faces of $\radjp_G$ have no contribution to $\badcoupling(G)$.
+Combining \Cref{thm: faces are max bipartite} and \Cref{thm: circulation condition}, we get the following topological constraints on the faces with potentially nontrivial contribution to $\badcoupling(G)$.

-\begin{proposition} Let $\Phi$ be the subset of nontrivial and proper faces of $\radjp_G$ such that their facial subgraphs are \begin{enumerate} \item bridgeless (and hence cyclic), and \item maximally bipartite in their induced subgraphs. \end{enumerate} Then the set of exceptional coupling coefficients is the union
+\begin{proposition} Let $\Phi$ be the set of nontrivial proper faces of $\radjp_G$ with facial subgraphs that are bridgeless and maximally bipartite in their induced subgraphs.
+Then

 \end{proposition}